Andyyyy64/hono-typed-rest/packages/hono-typed-rest/README.md

 ### What it cannot do
 - **Shared Types Required**: You must be able to import `AppType` in your frontend.
 This works best in monorepos or with shared contract packages.
 - **JSON Only**: Currently optimized for JSON APIs.
 Non-JSON responses may require manual type casting.
 - **Success-Focused**: Automatically extracts 2xx success responses.
-Error response structures (4xx, 5xx) are currently handled via generic error objects.
+Non-2xx errors throw `HttpError` with parsed JSON (or raw text) attached.
 - **Runtime Validation**: This is a type-level wrapper for `fetch`.
 It does not perform runtime validation of the data received from the server.

+## Production Notes

+- **Assumption**: Success responses are expected to be JSON.
+If JSON parsing fails (or the body is unexpectedly empty), the client throws `ResponseParseError` to make the mismatch explicit.
+- **204 / Empty Body**: By default, empty-body responses are rejected to keep the JSON-only assumption strict.
+If you intentionally use `204 No Content`, set `allowEmptyBody: true` per request.

 ## Installation